survivejs/webpack-book/manuscript/appendices/01_comparison.md

 ![webpack](images/webpack.png)

-You could say [webpack](https://webpack.js.org/) takes a more monolithic approach than Browserify.
+You could say [webpack](https://webpack.js.org/) takes a more unified approach than Browserify.
 Whereas Browserify consists of multiple small tools, webpack comes with a core that provides a lot of functionality out of the box.

 Webpack core can be extended using specific *loaders* and *plugins*.
 It gives control over how it *resolves* the modules, making it possible to adapt your build to match specific situations and workaround packages that don't work correctly out of the box.